runyanjake/whitney-k8s/README.md

 #### Every Restart Notes

 Sometimes swap is on again on restart.
 If the kubelet process (the daemon) gets stuck while running check your `/etc/fstab` and make sure the line about swap is removed so that the swap file isn't mounted.
-This needs to happen even if the `swapoff -a` is done.
+This needs to happen even if the `swapoff -a` is done, as fstab gets edited under the hood with swapoff.
+After doing this, k8s should work on startup.

 #### Docker and K8s Installation Steps